Your child's school expects them to read — and the right app can get them there

-The single most important feature most parents miss: does the app listen to your child read aloud and correct them in real time?
-Only one app on this list does.
+The feature most parents overlook: does the app listen to your child read aloud and correct them in real time?
+Only one on this list does.

 App